德州儀器 (TXN) 2024 Q1 法說會逐字稿

 Rafael R. Lizardi - CFO and Senior VP of Finance & Operations

 • Yes.
 So Stacy, it's a good question, but it's a complex question.
 And it's -- at the end of the day, it's going to depend.
-It's going to depend on a number of factors, what kind of revenue profile you -- we're faced with and not just in 1 or 2 quarters but really over a longer horizon.
+It's going to depend on a number of factors, what kind of revenue profile you -- we're -- faced with and not just in one or two quarters but really over a longer horizon.
 Maybe the best thing I can tell you is don't expect a significant or even any drain on inventory because just given our business model and how we want to run the company, keeping lead times short and also the upside potential that we have with having this inventory and the capacity in place is so much higher than the downside risk.
 So hopefully, that gives you some good insight into how we're thinking.
 Do you have a follow-up?

 • Stacy Aaron Rasgon - Senior Analyst